vdamewood/siliko/Readme.txt

 to test the library.
 It defines a single function, vldc() which, when called, returns the value of xvcalc_get_int() or xvcalc_get_float(), which ever is appropriate.
 If an error is encountered, it throws an exception.

+Known Issues

+VXcalc will leak memory if a syntax error is encountered.